Share this article on:

 “Upon discovery, we immediately activated our incident response protocols, initiated a comprehensive investigation, and took prompt action to contain and mitigate the situation.
 We are also notifying the appropriate authorities and directly informing affected customers.”

-According to the statement, the data breach led to the “contact information” of customers being accessed, but reiterated that financial and sensitive information was not stored, and thus not accessed by the unauthorised users.
+According to the statement, the data breach led to the “contact information” of customers being accessed, but the company reiterated that financial and sensitive information was not stored, and thus not accessed by the unauthorised users.

 “We encourage customers to remain vigilant against potential phishing attempts and avoid clicking on suspicious links or sharing personal information in response to unexpected emails, texts, or calls,” the company added.